jwecode/JWE/README.md

 # JWE
 Joint Embeddings of Chinese Words, Characters, and Fine-grained Subcharacter Components

+## NOTE
+The paper has been accepted, so I moved this temporary repo to our group [github](https://github.com/HKUST-KnowComp/JWE).
 ## Preparation
 You need to prepare a training corpus and Chinese subcharacter radicals or components.
 * Training corpus.
 Download [Chinese Wikipedia Dump](http://download.wikipedia.com/zhwiki).